 Depending on the current roofing system, the condition of your roof’s structural support, and local building codes, it’s possible to have two layers of roofing.
 However, it’s only advisable to have one layer because reroofing tends to increase the weight of the roof.
 Excessive layers can lead to water damage, issues in the foundation, and structural damage.

 Research and consultation come in handy when deciding which flat roof material would be best for your property and whether you want to explore total roof replacement.
-Pinnacle Roofing provides commercial roofing services in Central New York and Southern Vermont.
+Pinnacle Roofing provides commercial roofing services in The Capital Region of New York and Southern Vermont.
 We can help you make the best decision and install a quality roofing system which will keep your business protected.
 Contact us today for a free roof inspection and consultation.